zimolzak/active-learning/Readme.md

 This is related to multiple other problems and prior work.
 *OMOP (or other data models) (needs expansion on this item).*
-The LOINC standard has been developed to identify clinical laboratory test results; previous authors have described mapping their local data to this standard.
+The Logical Observation Identifiers Names and Codes (LOINC) standard has been developed to identify clinical laboratory test results; previous authors have described mapping their local data to this standard.
 [Khan]
 Mappings of local laboratory tests to LOINC may be erroneous, as well [Lin].
 Previous authors have faced similar lab result harmonization problems.
 For example, the Mini-Sentinel program had to take clinical laboratory results from twelve diverse data partners and deal with inconsistent units and LOINC availability, among other challenges addressed by hands-on quality checking.
 [Raebel]